apinf/api-guidelines/documentation.md

 Swagger document generation relies on Restivus Swagger plugin \([https://github.com/apinf/restivus-swagger\](https://github.com/apinf/restivus-swagger%29\).

+Documentation is written in Restivus Swagger documentation description fields.

+Note!
+When backticks \(\`\`\) instead of single quotes \(''\) are used as documentation field separators, multiline documentation with markdown can be written.

 For APInf developer point of view an API consists of two or more files.

 * In **swagger object definition file** the swagger object is defined, attached and a route for swagger is defined.